 9.2.
-Full compressible FC versus Anelastic liquid approximation ALA results
+Fully compressible FC versus anelastic liquid approximation ALA results

-We now compare the full compressible FC and anelastic liquid approximation ALA results.
-Figure 15 shows the relative difference of the superadiabatic Nusselt numbers between the full compressible and anelastic liquid results.
-It is built similarly to Fig. 14 where full compressible results were compared to anelastic results.
-This color plot is also positive in the region of the parameter space we have investigated (0 < D < 1 and $5 \times 10^3 < Ra{sa} < 1.28 \times 10^6$), with values even larger than in Fig. 14.
-The full compressible heat flux is always larger than the anelastic liquid heat flux, by about 30% when the supercritical Rayleigh number is above 2×10^4 .
+We now compare the fully compressible FC and anelastic liquid approximation ALA results.
+Figure 15 shows the relative difference of the superadiabatic Nusselt numbers between the fully compressible and anelastic liquid results.
+It is built similarly to figure 14 where fully compressible results were compared to anelastic results.
+This colour plot is also positive in the region of the parameter space we have investigated $(0 < D < 1 \text{ and } 5 \times 10^3 < Ra{sa} < 1.28 \times 10^6)$, with values even larger than in figure 14.
+The fully compressible heat flux is always larger than the anelastic liquid heat flux, by approximately 30% when the supercritical Rayleigh number is above 2×10^4 .
 Moreover, we can see a global trend, the relative difference increasing with D and possibly with Ra{sa} .
-Like in Fig. 14, there is also a region with enhanced positive relative difference along $Ra = 4 \times 10^4$ where the ALA approximation predicts unsteady convection before the FC case.
+Like in figure 14, there is also a region with enhanced positive relative difference along $Ra = 4 \times 10^4$ where the ALA approximation predicts unsteady convection before the FC case.

 9.3.
-Anelastic AA versus Anelastic liquid ALA approximation results
+Anelastic AA versus anelastic liquid ALA approximation results

-Fig. 16 provides a comparison of the heat flux computed with the AA and ALA approximations.
+Figure 16 provides a comparison of the heat flux computed with the AA and ALA approximations.
 In most cases, the anelastic AA heat flux is larger than the corresponding anelastic liquid approximation ALA value.
 The effect of the early transition of ALA convection patterns with respect to the AA case is visible around $Ra \sim 4 \times 10^4$, but in addition we can see a global trend of linear increase with \mathcal{D} of the flux difference between AA and ALA results.
-This is consistent with the estimate provided by Anufriev et al. (2005), stating that the anelastic liquid approximation ALA should be valid when $\alpha T\mathcal{D} << 1$ (see their equation (2.17a)).
+This is consistent with the estimate provided by Anufriev et al. (2005), stating that the anelastic liquid approximation ALA should be valid when $\alpha T\mathcal{D} \ll 1$ (see their equation (2.17a)).